jcook03266/Sauron-iOS/Docs/README.md

 </div>

-### Notice:
+### Important Advisory:
-- This repository is not licensed, and is not available for commercial use.
+*This repository is not licensed, and is not available for commercial use.*